 Reading time: approximately 4-5 mins

-Since the announcement last month that England is to bring in a licensing scheme for Botulinum Toxin and Dermal Filler procedures, there have been lots of questions and concerns within the aesthetics industry about how this is all going to work and how aesthetic practitioners will be affected.
+Since the announcement in March that England is to bring in a licensing scheme for non-surgical aesthetic procedures, there have been lots of questions and concerns within the aesthetics industry about how this is all going to work and how aesthetic practitioners will be affected.

 While much of the information around licensing is yet to be determined, there are some things we do know.
 Keep reading for the full details.

 On 1st March 2022, a new amendment to the Health and Care Bill was announced.
 This amendment gives Sajid Javid, the Secretary of State for Health and Social Care, the power to introduce a licensing scheme for non-surgical cosmetic procedures in England.

 The proposed licensing scheme will require any practitioner carrying out aesthetic treatments to have a licence.
 It will be a criminal offence to practice without a licence and this will be enforceable by Environmental Health.
 A licence will be required for any treatment that penetrates the skin beyond the level of the dermis, including Botox and filler treatments, plasma and vitamin injections.
 It will also be required in order to obtain insurance.